Newspaperman | National Review

 Local papers are dying, fast.
-But the Rockdale Reporter is hanging on.
+Some are migrating to the Web, in some fashion.
+Many are simply … bidding farewell.
+The Rockdale Reporter is hanging on.
 Its editor, Mike Brown, is one of my favorite journalists in America.
-I have known him for years.
-As I see it, he exemplifies what a newspaperman ought to be.
+One of my favorite writers.
+I have often quoted him, over the years.
+In my view, he exemplifies what a newspaperman ought to be.

-Rockdale is in Central Texas, about 160 miles south of Dallas.
+• Rockdale is in Central Texas, about 160 miles south of Dallas.
 The town used to be 60 miles from Austin, says Mike, but Austin has spread out so much, the distance is now 48.

-(By the way, I have to refer to the editor as “Mike,” rather than “Brown.”
-It would be awkward to last-name him.
-If you knew him, you would agree.)

-The population of Rockdale is 5,500, and the Reporter’s circulation is 3,500.
-Not all of those readers are Rockdale people.
-The paper goes out to nearby communities and even beyond.
+Rockdale is in Milam County, whose seat is Cameron.
+The county is named after Ben Milam, a military hero of the Texas Revolution (1835–36).

 Mrs. Harding, the Nation’s coming “first lady,” also appeared on the platform with her husband and graciously greeted the people.
 She seemed particularly pleased with the college yells given for her husband by the Rockdale High School boys present, and when she thanked them for their courtesy they responded with another battery of “rahs” for Mrs. Harding herself, this drawing forth from her the remark, “Boys, that’s mighty sweet of you.”

-Note: Editor’s Note: The below is an expansion of an article that Mr. Nordlinger had in the June 24, 2019, issue of National Review.
-This expansion is written in the style of his Impromptus column, with bullet points and some photos.